 An unexpected, catastrophic event can turn your world upside down in an instant.
 The stability you once knew gives ways to anxiety as you miss several days or weeks of work to tend to your physical and emotional trauma.
 And, paying for medical care and everyday necessities becomes increasingly difficult.

 Fortunately, there is a way to recover your losses and safeguard your financial future.
 The State of Pennsylvania affords injured parties certain legal protections after suffering harm in accidents.

 Perhaps this is the first time you are considering hiring a lawyer, and for a good reason.
 The road to obtaining compensation for the damages you incurred in the accident is winding and riddled with landmines.

 For over 40 years, Berger and Green have been helping accident victims and their families secure maximum compensation for their injuries and other losses.
 By working with a personal injury lawyer after your Altoona accident, you are taking the first step toward protecting your rights and regaining normalcy in your life.
 But you have to act fast.
-Call us at 412-661-1400 to schedule a free evaluation of your case.
+But you have to act fast.
+Call the Personal Injury Lawyers in Altoona, PA at 412-661-1400 to schedule a free evaluation of your case.

 Common Types of Personal Injury Cases